stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/16_event_export.md

         caption: The seismogram image file of the earthquake event.
 The grey area highlights the event limits, the red area indicates the detections related to the event.

 ---
 The events and detections saved in the psysmon database can be exported to a CSV file for further data analysis.
-Additionally psysmon supports the export of the waveform data of the events.
+Additionally, psysmon supports the export of the waveform data of the events.

 ## Create the output directories
 For the event export you should create two output directories in the tutorial directory structure: `event_list` and `event_data`